crypticCaroline/puppyplaymates/README.md

 ## Deployment

-### Configeration
+### Configuration
 Beneath your imports you will need to configure your app.py file.
-You will need to import your local env.py for local enviroments.
-For [configuration for Heroku](#deploying-to-heroku).
+You will need to import your local env.py for local environments.
+For [configuration for Heroku](#deploying).

-Congifure as follows:
+Configure as follows:

         if os.path.exists('env.py'):
             import env